Emergent Spacetime and Cosmic Inflation: Discussion

+In sum, the cosmic inflation triggered by the Planck energy condensate into vacuum must be a single event \cite{1hsy-jpcs12} and the emergent spacetime precludes the formation of pocket universes appearing in the eternal (or chaotic) inflation.
+In the end we have a beautiful picture: The NC spacetime is necessary for the emergence of spacetime and the exclusion principle of NC spacetime guarantees the stability of spacetime.

 We certainly live in the universe where the inflationary epoch had lasted only for a very tiny period in very early times although it is currently in an accelerating phase driven by the dark energy.
 Therefore there should be some relaxation mechanism for the (first-order) phase transition from the inflating universe to a radiation-dominated universe.
-We showed that the former is described by the metric \eq{gen-inf} whereas the latter is described by \eq{eml-metric} and both arise as solutions of the background-independent matrix model \eq{bfss}.
-In scalar field inflation scenarios, the relaxation mechanism is known as the reheating in which the scalar field switches from being overdamped to being underdamped and begins to oscillate at the bottom of the potential to transfer its energy to a radiation dominated plasma at a temperature sufficient to allow standard nucleosythesis \cite{guth-linde}.
-For this purpose, it is necessary to introduce a very {\it ad hoc} potential for the inflaton.
+We showed that the former is described by the metric \eq{1gen-inf} whereas the latter is described by \eq{eml-metric} and both arise as solutions of the background-independent matrix model \eq{bfss}.
+In inflation scenarios in terms of scalar fields, the relaxation mechanism is known as the reheating in which the scalar field switches from being overdamped to being underdamped and begins to oscillate at the bottom of the potential to transfer its energy to a radiation dominated plasma at a sufficiently high temperature to allow standard big bang nucleosynthesis \cite{zel-nov-book}.
+For this purpose, most inflationary theories have introduced a very {\it ad hoc} potential for the scalar field (inflaton).
 In our case, however, we have introduced neither an inflaton field nor an inflation potential.
-Nevertheless, the inflation was possible since an LCS manifold admits a rich variety of vector fields, in particular, the Liouville vector field which generates the inflation
+Therefore, the important question is how to end the inflation of our universe in the emergent gravity.